59A-4.103: Licensure, Administration and Fiscal Management

 (2) The licensure fee must

 shall be included with the application.
-A biennial An annual fee of $100 is $50 per bed is required as described in Section 400.062(3), Florida Statutes (F.S.), plus the resident protection fee of $.50 $.25 per bed and the Data Collection and Analysis Assessment of $12.00 $6.00 per bed as authorized by Section 408.20(1)(b), F.S., Assessments; Health Care Trust Fund Costs of Nursing Home Statistical Unit, March 9, 1994.
+A biennial An annual fee of $100 is $50 per bed is required as described in Rule 400.062(3), Florida Statutes (F.S.), plus the resident protection fee of $.50 $.25 per bed and the Data Collection and Analysis Assessment of $12.00 $6.00 per bed as authorized by Section 408.20(1)(b), F.S., Assessments; Health Care Trust Fund Costs of Nursing Home Statistical Unit, March 9, 1994.
 The Data Collection and Analysis Assessment is waived for facilities having a certificate of authority under C chapter 651, F.S.
-A license for an initial or change of ownership application will be denied if the check for the application fee is dishonored.
+A license for an initial or change of ownership application will not be issued until the application fee has been received by the Agency and all associated checks have cleared.
 If a check for the renewal licensure fee is dishonored and returned to the Agency, the licensee will have ten business days to pay the full amount plus any applicable fees as provided by law.
-This payment must be received in the form of a money order or cashier’s check.
-In the event that the fees are not paid the license may be subject to suspension.
+Such payment must be made by cash, cashier’s check, or money order.
+Failure to pay the licensure and processing fee will result in suspension of the license until all fees are paid in full.

 (3) Single copies of AHCA forms incorporated by reference within this chapter may be obtained from the Agency for Health Care Administration, Long Term Care Section, 2727 Mahan Drive, MS 33, Tallahassee, FL 32308 or web address: http://ahca.myflorida.com/.
 Information regarding the electronic submission of reports to the Agency may be found at: http://ahca.myflorida.com/reporting/index.shtml.